 Dale J. Correa, PhD, MS/LIS,is the Middle East Studies Librarian and History Coordinator for the University of Texas Libraries, the University of Texas at Austin.
 She is an active member of the Middle East Librarians Association (MELA), having served as Vice-President/Program Chair 2017-2018; President 2018-2019; and Past President 2019-2021.
-Dr. Correa has also served on the executive board of the Middle East Materials Project of the Center for Research Libraries.
-She is chair of MELA's Digital Scholarship Interest Group for 2021-2022.
+Dr. Correa also serves on the executive board of the Middle East Materials Project of the Center for Research Libraries.
+She was chair of MELA's Digital Scholarship Interest Group for 2021-2022.

 Get In Touch.